 Protecting wood from the dangers of fire is not easy, since wood itself is a combustible material.
-The unpredictable nature of fire, as well as the many different ways wood is used in construction, makes it critically important that any protection for wood must be durable and inside and outside the wood.
+The unpredictable nature of fire, as well as the many different ways wood is used in construction, makes it critically important that any protection must be durable and present inside and outside the wood.

-There are a host of coating products promoted today intended to protect wood from fire.
+There are a host of coating products promoted today to protect wood from fire.
 While these coatings can offer some protection, there are significant differences when compared to wood that has been infused with fire retardants.

 Benefits of Infusion